Jamazi4/bimcat/notes.md

 [x] become guest of public libraries by clicking on a star

-[x] now doing download ifc button - refactor to always dwnld zip file [ ] also finally fix breadcrumbs in library component [ ] router.back() is a bad idea for breadcrumbs link
+[x] now doing download ifc button - refactor to always dwnld zip file [x] also finally fix breadcrumbs in library component [x] router.back() is a bad idea for breadcrumbs link

+// now the editing pset doesn't work in [libraryId]/[componentId] cant component with this id - then filters in libraries

 [ ] generate invitation link for private library -> become guest on enter [ ] create composite library
 [ ] merge libraries

+!
+tanstack query has meta that invalidates queries and it auto refetches.
+In forms however I'm not using mutations so I have to do it manually, but for some reason invalidateQueries works only as await and followed by refetchQueries!